 All pupils are expected to behave in a manner that promotes safety and order.
 Pupils are encouraged to bring problems to the principal, assistant principal, counselor, teacher, or other staff members.
 The everyday goal is for the staff to be proactive rather than reactive in all situations of concern.

 The academic and behavior efforts of pupils are recognized and rewarded.

-Cultural diversity is celebrated throughout the year by festive assemblies, special guest visits and readers, and projects...
+Cultural diversity is celebrated throughout the year by assemblies, classroom and school-wide activities and special parent education events..

 Action Plan Physical Environment